Strong Nerve Impulses require healthy Myelin Sheath

-While I have nerve damage from a central nervous system disease, as well as a long period of “profound” B12 deficiency, I want to talk about my experience with low potassium looking like I had MS. I’ll tell you the story because something similar could happen to you.
+While I have nerve damage from a central nervous system disease, as well as a long period of “profound” B12 deficiency, I want to talk about my experience with low potassium looking like I had MS. I’ll tell you the story because we may have things in common.

 In my case, a pipe broke.
 While waiting for the plumber I furiously swept gushing water out the front door, hoping to protect the rest of my house.
 When the plumber arrived he said he’d followed water flowing in the gutter to find my house.